This page explains about ECMO and what to expect when your child comes to Great Ormond Street Hospital (GOSH) to have this treatment.

 Other people come with specific questions about coping with their own anxiety or mood, their child’s anxiety or how to talk to their other children about what’s happening.
 Some people come with specific worries about bonding with their newborn, feelings of loss or grief or feelings of guilt, and some couples come because they have different coping styles and are finding it hard to support each other.
 The psychologist can talk these things through with you and help you find strategies to cope.
 She can work with you on your own, with couples, with your child if they are awake or with whole families, including siblings.

 The psychologist is usually involved in multidisciplinary meetings to give a psychological perspective on how the child and family is coping and any

 changes to their management that might help, but will not disclose any specific information about you or your family without agreeing it with you first.

 If you have not managed to meet the ECMO psychologist and would like to, please ask your child’s nurse to contact the psychologist.

-Once discharged home, you will be followed up at your local hospital and will additionally be invited to return to GOSH for an ECMO follow-up appointment after one year.
+outcome of all patients treated with ECMO.
+Once discharged home you will be followed up at your local hospital and will additionally be invited to return to GOSH for an ECMO follow-up appointment after one year.
 Any copies of follow-up information would be greatly appreciated by the ECMO service at GOSH.